Bam6561/ConvertCompressJPG/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Converts image files into JPG format and optionally compresses them with optional multi-threading.
+Converts image files into JPG format and optionally compresses them with the choice of multi-threading.

 <p align="right"><a href="#top">Back to Top</a></p>